ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

 {{site.data.content.para-vcenteraddESXiservers}}

-* A vCenter Server instance with NFS storage must have at least 3 ESXi servers.
-A vCenter Server instance with vSAN™ storage must have at least 4 ESXi servers.
+* An Automated instance with NFS storage must have at least 3 ESXi servers.
+An Automated instance with vSAN™ storage must have at least 4 ESXi servers.
 * If your initial cluster has vSAN storage, SED SSD disks are not available.
 Non-SED SSD disks are ordered.
 * You can add up to 51 ESXi servers to a consolidated cluster and up to 59 ESXi servers to a workload or gateway cluster.

-Bring Your Own License (BYOL) is no longer supported except for migrations or upgrades of existing BYOL clusters.
-Add a host to a BYOL cluster only if you are performing a migration or upgrade of an existing BYOL cluster.
-{: important}
+{{site.data.content.attnnote-addhost-byol}}

-For vCenter Server instances with vSAN:
+For Automated instances with vSAN:
 * If you are adding ESXi servers to clusters provisioned after 24 August 2023, the servers are provisioned with mirrored M.2 boot drives.
 * If you are adding ESXi servers to clusters provisioned before 24 August 2023, the servers are provisioned with mirrored M.2 boot drives only if you select a new bare metal server configuration.

-For vCenter Server instances with NFS storage:
+For Automated instances with NFS storage:
 * If you are adding ESXi servers to clusters provisioned after 18 October 2023, the servers are provisioned with mirrored M.2 boot drives.
 * If you are adding ESXi servers to clusters provisioned before 18 October 2023, the servers are provisioned with mirrored M.2 boot drives only if you select a new bare metal server configuration.

-## Procedure to add ESXi servers to vCenter Server instances
+## Procedure to add ESXi servers to Automated instances
 {: #vc_addingservers-procedure}
 {: help}
 {: support}

-1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources > vCenter Server** from the left navigation pane.
+1. From the VMware Solutions console, click **Resources > {{site.data.keyword.vcf-classic-short}}** from the left navigation pane.
-2. In the **vCenter Server** table, click the instance for which you want to expand capacity.
+2. In the **{{site.data.keyword.vcf-classic}}** table, click the instance for which you want to expand capacity.
 3. Click the **Infrastructure** tab.
 4. In the **Clusters** table, click the cluster to which you want to add ESXi servers.
 5. In the **ESXi servers** section, click **Add**.